WangRuhua/scripts/README.md

 # scripts
-common scripts  which i used daily
+common scripts  which I use for daily operation, new server initial